cmda-bt/be-course-18-19/week-1.md

 **Create an issue:**

-**Mark this assignment as complete by opening an issue on our [GitHub issue tracker][learnyounode-issue].** Include a link to your repository, what resources you used,and what part of your project you spend a lot of time on!
+**Mark this assignment as complete by opening an issue on our [GitHub issue tracker][issues].** Include a link to your repository, what resources you used, and what part of your project you spend a lot of time on!
 Additionally, let us know what you thought of the homework, and give us any feedback.
 Your project will be reviewed and receive feedback, so expect people to read it,and be ready for tips and tops!

-[bugs]: readme.md#bugs
+[bugs]: readme.md#communication

 [quote-author]: https://twitter.com/BrendanEich

-[inspiration-cover]: images/npmgraph.png
+[inspiration-cover]: assets/images/npmgraph.png

 [inspiration-link]: http://npm.anvaka.com/#/view/2d/express